 - Cash advance APR: Banks and issuers typically charge a higher rate for cash advances, and interest accrues the moment you take the advance — sorry, no grace period here.
 For this reason, we recommend avoiding credit card cash advances whenever possible.

 - Penalty APR: If you miss a payment, the credit card company may raise your rate in addition to charging you a late fee.
-Talk about adding insult to injury.

 Ultimately, the best way to use a credit card is to pay your balance in full each month, so you never pay interest but get to enjoy all the perks the card can offer.
 If you do carry a balance, though, a low-interest card can be a great tool to help you pay off debt or finance a large purchase.